-EPEKA Association is an organization active in the field of EU citizenship, EU values and intercultural dialogue with branches in several European countries.
+The Association EPEKA, Soc.
+Ent., is an organization active in the field of EU citizenship, EU values and intercultural dialogue with branches in several European countries.
 It has a long history of working with underprivileged social groups with both youth and adults, promoting the human rights of Roma in Slovenia.

 The programme is funded by the EU’s Citizens, Equality, Rights and Values Programme (CERV).

 Association EPEKA, Soc.
 Ent., is supported by: